Skip to content

 What is the best crypto exchange in Singapore?

-We do not name a single 'best' exchange for Singapore and currently show no monetised listings: every listing is conditional on confirming the exchange holds the relevant MAS licence under the Payment Services Act.
-The right choice is a MAS-licensed entity serving Singapore clients for the products you want, verified against MAS information.
+We do not name a single 'best' exchange for Singapore and currently show no monetised listings: every listing is conditional on confirming the specific entity holds a current MAS licence under the Payment Services Act, not just that it operates in Singapore.
+The right choice is a MAS-licensed entity serving Singapore clients for the products you want, verified against MAS's own register.
 This is information, not financial advice.

 Is crypto regulated in Singapore?

 Yes.
-Singapore regulates digital-payment-token services under the Payment Services Act, administered by MAS, with a strict authorisation bar and restrictions on retail crypto marketing.
-Confirm an exchange's MAS licence for the relevant entity before depositing.
+Singapore regulates digital-payment-token services under the Payment Services Act, administered by MAS, with a strict authorisation bar and restrictions on retail-facing crypto marketing.
+Confirm an exchange's MAS licence for the specific entity serving you before depositing.
 This is information, not financial advice.